BellezaEmporium/query-streamlink/README-en.md

 ## Query Parameters

-- `streaming-ip` (required): The URL of the stream for which you need the link.
+- `url` (required): The URL of the stream for which you need the link.
+- `no_redirect` (optional, default : null) : If you do not need to be redirected into the website stream.
+- `quality` (optional, default : best) : If you need a specific quality setting.

 ## Local Deployment